turing-knowledge-graphs/meet-ups/symposium-2025.md

 12:15 - 13:30   Lunch and Networking

-13:30 - 14:30   Session on Neurosymbolic AI for Medicine Network (Academy of Medical Sciences).
+13:30 - 14:30   Session on Neurosymbolic AI for Medicine (Network of the Academy of Medical Sciences).
 TBC

 14:30 - 15:30 	Poster session

 15:30 - 16:00  	Coffee and Networking

-16:00 - 17:00  	Project Matchmaking
+16:00 - 17:00  	Project Matchmaking aroud The Turing Grand Challenges

 17:00 - 17:45  	Panel discussion: The Turing Grand Challenges